John Bache, Cheshire - Chair

 Steve has been a magistrate since 1992 and sits in London in the adult and family courts.
 He was deputy chair of the Bexley Bench from 2010 to 2011 until it was merged to become the South East London bench.

 Steve has been a family magistrate for more than 20 years and was chair of Bexley Family Panel.
-He is lead magistrate at East London Family Court and a member of the Greater London Family Panel executive committee having earlier been a deputy chairman.
+He is lead magistrate at East London Family Court and a member of the Greater London Family Panel executive committee having earlier been a deputy chair.

 He is a member of the South and South East London branch and branch council representative from 2003 to 2016.
 Steve was chair of the South East London branch from 2006 to 2007.
 He also represented the MA on the South East London JIG.